uihilab/HydroCompute/README.md

 Please feel free to send feedback to us on any issues found by filing an issue.

 ## Scalability and To-Do's
+The HydroCompute library is a work in progress that aims in providing a scalable set of tools so that the hydrologic community can benefit from.
+To this extent, we have the following open developments that will be included in future deployments:

-New engines and functions for the existing engines will be added into the library for easier implementation and usage.
+* New engines and functions for the existing engines will be added into the library for easier implementation and usage.
+* A webpack implementation of the library that provides an easier interaction directly from a CDN.
+* Create a better integration with technologies such as Docker containers to streamline the deployment of new functions using WebAssembly into the library.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/uihilab/HydroCompute/blob/master/LICENSE) file for details.

 ## Acknowledgements
-This work was funded by the University of Iowa's HydroInformatics Lab.
+This project was funded by the National Oceanic & Atmospheric Administration (NOAA) via a cooperative agreement with The University of Alabama (NA22NWS4320003) awarded to the Cooperative Institute for Research to Operations in Hydrology (CIROH).

 ## References

-* Erazo Ramirez, C., Sermet, Y., & Demir, I. (2023a).
+* Erazo Ramirez, C., Sermet, Y., & Demir, I. (2023).
 Hydrocompute: An Open-Source Web-Based Computational Library for Hydrology and Environmental Sciences.
 EarthArxiv. https://doi.org/10.31223/X5FM2D